encode/django-rest-framework/docs/api-guide/generic-views.md

 # Customizing the generic views

 Often you'll want to use the existing generic views, but use some slightly customized behavior.
-If you find yourself reusing some bit of customized behavior in multiple places, you might want to refactor the behavior into a mixin class that you can then just apply to any view or viewset as needed.
+If you find yourself reusing some bit of customized behavior in multiple places, you might want to refactor the behavior into a common class that you can then just apply to any view or viewset as needed.

 ## Creating custom mixins